Our staff and students aim to develop collaborations that address international challenges and adopt comparative perspectives.

 Profs.
 Igor Nikolic and Jaco Quist will visit from TU Delft in the Netherlands to present about the use of visioning and agent-based modeling.
 They discuss how these interesting new research methods, both individually and together, can offer entirely new ways to explore transitions to sustainability, policies for socio-technical change and stakeholder engagement.

-Dr. Andrew Bollinger will visit from the Urban Energy Systems Laboratory (UESL) at Empa in Switzerland to present about his work on energy flexibility, energy demand modeling and local-scale renewable integration.
-He will discuss how the technical and economic dimensions that he usually focuses on need to be elaborated with social, psychological, ethical and legal dimensions in order to address the increasingly urgent problems arising as digital technologies reshape urban and energy systems.
+Dr Andrew Bollinger will visit from the Urban Energy Systems Laboratory (UESL) at Empa in Switzerland to present about his work on energy flexibility, energy demand modeling and local-scale renewable integration.
+He will discuss how the technical and economic dimensions that he usually focuses on the need to be elaborated with social, psychological, ethical and legal dimensions in order to address the increasingly urgent problems arising as digital technologies reshape urban and energy systems.

-The main background to the project is the recent effort of the Chinese state government to stimulate cities to collaborate on environmental issues within Urban Agglomerations, hoping to realise a shift from the metropolitan level to the agglomeration level as the main locus of environmental governance of Chinese cities.
+The main background to the project is the recent effort of the Chinese state government to stimulate cities to collaborate on environmental issues within Urban Agglomerations, hoping to realise a shift from the metropolitan level to the agglomeration level as the main focus of environmental governance of Chinese cities.

 Against this background, the project revolves around the following main research questions: